trishadar/trishadar/README.md

-## hi
+## hi!

-👋 Hi!
 I’m a student developer passionate about building interactive apps, games, and websites.
 Experienced in Java, Python, HTML/CSS/JS, and Godot game development.

 ## Portfolio